Joker eye color. The Dark Knight

 Description of the Joker

-The Joker is a homicidal maniac, the sworn enemy of Batman.
-On this moment the real name and date of birth of the Joker remains unknown.
-However, it is known that he got white skin and green hair by falling into chemicals.
-Because of this incident, an eternal smile froze on his face.
+The Joker is a homicidal maniac, Batman's sworn enemy.
+On this moment The Joker's real name and date of birth remain unknown.
+However, it is known that he got his white skin and green hair by falling into chemicals.
+Because of this incident, he had a permanent smile on his face.

-The Joker delights in killing and maiming.
-The phrase "die of laughter" became his hallmark.
+The Joker enjoys killing and maiming.
+The phrase “die of laughter” became his calling card.
 He committed many crimes, and the number of his victims is in the thousands.
-The lack of principles and unpredictability of the Joker make him a dangerous opponent for any living creature.
-Any person can become a target in his crimes.
-He trusts no one and treats both enemies and temporary allies with equal cruelty.
+The Joker's lack of principles and unpredictability make him a dangerous opponent for any living creature.
+Anyone can become a target for his crimes.
+He trusts no one and treats enemies and temporary allies with equal cruelty.
 The Clown also has a favorite victim - Batman.
-In him, he sees not only quenching the thirst for revenge, but also a worthy opponent with whom he can compete in cunning and play deadly games.
+In him he sees not only a quenching thirst for revenge, but also a worthy opponent with whom he can compete in cunning and play deadly games.

-The Joker's first appearance was in March 1940 in Batman #1.
-Created by Finger and Robinson, the character was distinguished by great skill in hand-to-hand combat, agility, agility and sophisticated genius intellect.
-Most of the Joker's equipment is stylized as clown props, furthering the image of the Joker as an underworld clown.
+The Joker first appeared in March 1940 in Batman #1.
+Created by Finger and Robinson, the character was distinguished by great skill in hand-to-hand combat, agility, dexterity and a sophisticated genius-level intellect.
+Most of the Joker's equipment is stylized as clown props, emphasizing the Joker's image as a clown of the underworld.

 Biography of the Joker

-The image of the Joker originates in one of the nights of Gotham City, when a group of criminals, led by a man in a red cap, infiltrate the Ace Chemical Processing Inc. factory to commit a robbery.
-The gang's plan failed, they were confronted by the cops and a mysterious man in a bat suit.
-A firefight broke out, as a result of which all members of the group were disabled, with the exception of the Red Cap.
-The gang leader decided to run away and jumped into a vat of chemical waste.
-There he swam through the sewers and ended up in the river, where the chemicals were poured.
-The red cap on the fugitive's head helped him survive and escape from persecution.
-After reaching safety, the unknown leader took off his red cap and saw the effects of swimming in the chemicals.
+The character of the Joker originates in one of the nights in Gotham City, when a group of criminals led by a man in a red hood enters the Ace Chemical Processing Inc. factory to commit a robbery.
+The gang's plan failed and they encountered police officers and a mysterious man in a bat suit.
+A firefight began, as a result of which all members of the group were incapacitated, with the exception of Red Hood.
+The gang leader decided to escape and jumped into a vat of chemical waste.
+There he swam through sewers and ended up in a river where chemicals were being dumped.
+The red cap on the fugitive's head helped him survive and escape persecution.
+Having reached a safe place, the unknown leader removed the red cap and saw the consequences of swimming in chemicals.
 His face was disfigured.
-Her skin faded to white as chalk, her hair turned green, and her lips took on a ruby hue and stretched into an eerie smile.
+The skin faded and became chalk white, the hair turned green, and the lips took on a ruby tint and stretched into an eerie smile.
 From that moment on, the already weak mind of the criminal was shaken, and the old personality ceased to exist.
-In the night, a mad maniac-killer was born, who dubbed himself the Joker.
+A mad maniac-killer was born in the night, christening himself the name Joker.

-The Joker considers the tragedy that happened to him an accident of fate.
-Similarly, he strikes back, choosing random victims for his crimes.
+The Joker considers the tragedy that happened to him to be an accident of fate.
+In a similar way, he strikes back, choosing random victims for his crimes.
 He has no principles, his actions are often unpredictable.
-It is useless to cooperate with him, since at any moment an ally can suffer death from his hand.
-The Joker recognizes strength in madness, and this makes him one of the most intimidating villains in the DC comics universe.
+It is useless to cooperate with him, since at any moment an ally can suffer death at his hand.
+The Joker recognizes the power in madness, and this makes him one of the most feared villains in the DC Comics universe.

 The Joker doesn't have superpowers, he doesn't have millions of dollars.
-However, his insanity sometimes gives him an inhuman surge of physical energy, allowing him to fight Batman in hand-to-hand combat.
-Also, madness gives the Clown the ability to resist the effects of various psychotropic substances, which he constantly uses in comics.
-The main weapon of the Joker is a mixture of ingenious intellect and madness.
-Thanks to these qualities, he is able to shock an opponent with his actions at any moment.
-In addition, he has leadership qualities and excellent knowledge in the field of explosives, edged weapons and firearms.
+However, his insanity sometimes gives him an inhuman burst of physical energy, allowing him to fight evenly with Batman in hand-to-hand combat.
+Madness also gives the Clown the ability to resist the effects of various psychotropic substances, which he constantly uses in the comics.
+The Joker's main weapon is a mixture of brilliant intellect and madness.
+Thanks to these qualities, he is able to shock his opponent with his actions at any time.
+In addition, he has leadership qualities and excellent knowledge in the field of explosives, bladed weapons and firearms.

 Joker's abilities

-Through immersion in chemical waste, the Joker has acquired a unique, different physiology from all people.
+Thanks to immersion in chemical waste, the Joker acquired a unique physiology, different from all people.
 He has various advantages over an ordinary person.

-It is speculated that after being exposed to the chemicals, the Joker has increased his resistance to pain.
-In addition, it is implied that he is a masochist by nature.
-All this makes the application of pain to him ineffective.
+It is speculated that after being exposed to the chemicals, the Joker increased his resistance to pain.
+It is also implied that he is a masochist by nature.
+All this makes applying pain to him ineffective.

 The Joker is immune to various poisons, toxins and psychotropic substances.
-It is also known that his blood is poisoned and can harm another living organism.
+It is also known that his blood is poisoned and can cause harm to another living organism.

-The clown has cheated death many times already.
-Even in a seemingly inevitable deadly situation, the Joker survives.
-Throughout the existence of the character, he was shot many times, blown up, shocked, he fell from a great height, but he always returned to wreak havoc again.
+The clown has cheated death many times.
+Even in a seemingly inevitable, deadly situation, the Joker survives.
+Throughout the character's existence, he was shot at many times, blown up, electrocuted, and fell from great heights, but always returned to wreak havoc again.

 Character Awareness

-From time to time, the Joker communicates with readers and he seems to realize that he is a comic book character.
-However, most of the characters ignore this as they consider him to be an insane criminal.
+From time to time the Joker communicates with readers and he seems to be aware that he is a comic book character.
+However, most characters ignore this as they consider him to be a mentally ill criminal.

-The Joker is portrayed as being highly intelligent in chemistry, mechanical engineering, and is also an expert in explosives, bladed weapons, and firearms.
+The Joker is portrayed as a very intelligent expert in the fields of chemistry, mechanical engineering, and he is also an expert in explosives, bladed weapons, and firearms.

-The Joker has some knowledge of hand-to-hand combat techniques.
-Over the years of character development, the Joker has become more agile and faster, his attacks are chaotic and difficult to predict.
-It is worth noting that the level of skill in melee combat of the Clown has changed.
-In various reincarnations, the Joker either suffered a defeat from one blow from Batman, then competed with him, and sometimes defeated him.
-There is a version that the strength of the Joker depends on the degree of his madness.
-Sometimes he is so insane that he receives an inhuman burst of physical energy and can fight in hand-to-hand combat with Batman on equal terms.
+Joker has some knowledge of hand-to-hand combat techniques.
+Over the years of character development, the Joker has become more dexterous and faster, his attacks are chaotic and difficult to predict.
+It is worth noting that the Clown's level of skill in close combat varied.
+In various reincarnations, the Joker was either defeated by one blow from Batman, or competed with him, and sometimes defeated him.
+There is a version that the Joker's strength depends on the degree of his madness.
+Sometimes he is so crazy that he receives an inhuman surge of physical energy and can fight in hand-to-hand combat with Batman on equal terms.

-One of the Joker's calling cards from number one is a deadly poison, the victim of which starts laughing uncontrollably until he dies with a smile on his face.
+One of the Joker's calling cards from the first issue is a deadly poison, the victim of which begins to laugh uncontrollably until he dies with a smile on his face.
 Death is believed to be due to suffocation.
-There is also a non-lethal version of the poison, or a lethal one with a slower effect.
-Such "safe" versions of the Joker prefers to use in rare cases.
+There is also a non-lethal version of the poison or a lethal one with a slower effect.
+The Joker prefers to use such “safe” versions in rare cases.
 The Clown himself is immune to poison and actively uses it in various forms(liquid, gaseous).

 Joker teeth

-One of the Joker's favorite gadgets is clockwork teeth.
-Used for mockery and as a calling card.
-The Joker often leaves them at the crime scene for Batman.
+One of the Joker's favorite gadgets is wind-up teeth.
+Used for bullying and as a calling card.
+The Joker often leaves them at crime scenes for Batman.
 At first, the teeth were not hostile and were an element of the image of a clown.
 Later, the teeth became explosive and often detonated at the most unexpected moment.

 The Joker often uses a modified non-palm buzzer.
 The device sends a lethal dose of electricity to anyone who comes into contact with it.